CHER Institute 2023

 CHER Scholars

-To apply and be selected for the CHER Scholars Extended Mentoring Program, applicants must have recently participated in and completed the CHER Institute six-day training program.
-For example, those who participated in the summer 2023 six-day training program will be eligible to apply for the Scholars Program in July 2023 and if selected, will begin receiving extended mentoring fall 2023 through summer 2024.
+To apply and be selected for the CHER Scholars Extended Mentoring Program, applicants must have participated in and completed the CHER Institute six-day training program in 2023 or later.

 Eligibility Criteria